Doctor Who: The Eternity Clock

 Doctor Who: The Eternity Clock is a 2012 action-adventure video game developed by Supermassive Games and published by BBC Worldwide for the PlayStation 3.
 It was later ported to the PlayStation Vita and Microsoft Windows.
 Based on the BBC television series Doctor Who, it was intended to be the first of a series, but it was announced in 2013 that the sequels have been put on hold.

 Synopsis

 Setting

 The game primarily takes place within the Doctor's time-travelling TARDIS, the high-security Stormcage Containment Facility prison of the 52nd century, and locations within and under London across different time periods.

-Chronically, the game takes place at some point after the Eleventh Doctor's introduction in the Doctor Who series 5 episode "The Eleventh Hour", but before the Doctor Who series 6 finale episode, "The Wedding of River Song" (as his "death" within that episode is alluded to as still impending, in-game).
+Chronologically, the game takes place at some point after the Eleventh Doctor's introduction in the Doctor Who series 5 episode "The Eleventh Hour", but before the Doctor Who series 6 finale episode, "The Wedding of River Song" (as his "death" within that episode is alluded to as still impending, in-game).